-We have been practicing in the field of eminent domain law for over two decades.
+We have been practicing in the field of eminent domain law for over twenty-five years.
 We have been representing only private property owners, not government agencies.
 As full-time defenders of private-property rights, we are uniquely qualified and experienced.
 We provide real estate owners and business owners with the resources and representation they need.

 Government acquisitions or “takings” are not free market transactions.
 They are forced sales based on constitutional law, statutes and case law.
 Property owners should learn about their rights from a professional, full-time, private-property-rights advocate.

 We represent real estate owners and business owners throughout Southern California.
 We are especially active against the California Department of Transportation (“Caltrans”) and the county transportation agencies, Metro, SB CTA (formerly SANBAG), RCTC, OCTA, and SANDAG.
 We have been involved in countless freeway projects, interchange projects, road widening projects, grade separation projects, rail projects, etc. We have also been very active against local government agencies attempting to disproportionately burden private-property owners with public projects such as fire stations, police stations, schools, utility projects, and redevelopment projects.